i-am-tejas/SPS-5824-Web-based-Dashboard-for-COVID-19-Twitter-Sentiment-Analysis/README.md

 The project mainly focuses on people’s sentiment towards the pandemic, understands the sentiments of people on government’s decisions to extend the lockdown and possibility to predict riots against the government.

-In this Project, our server application subscribes to a Twitter feed as configured by the user.
+In this Project, the server application subscribes to a Twitter feed as configured by the user.
 Each tweet received will be analyzed for emotional tone and sentiment, all data is stored in a Cloudant database, with the opportunity to store historical data as well.
 The resulting analysis is presented in a Node-Red based Web UI as a series of graphs and charts

 1. Tweets are pushed out by Twitter based on Hashtag.